Patellar Tracking Disorder

 How can you care for yourself when you have patellar tracking disorder?

 Home care may help to reduce your pain.

 - Take a break from activities that cause knee pain, like squatting, kneeling, running, and jumping.

-- Put ice on your knee, especially before and after activity.
+- Put ice or a cold pack on your knee for 10 to 20 minutes at a time, especially before and after activity.
+Put a thin cloth between the ice and your skin.
 After 2 or 3 days, you can try heat to see if that helps.

-As your knee pain starts to decrease, do exercises to increase strength and flexibility in your leg and hip.
+- As your knee pain starts to decrease, do exercises to increase strength and flexibility in your leg and hip.
 Your doctor or a physiotherapist can help you plan an exercise program that fits your condition.
-You will probably start with one or two exercises and add others over time.
-Make sure to closely follow the instructions you're given.

 You can take steps to prevent patellar tracking disorder.